 help to identify potential targets for attacks, as well as monitor

-• Detecting Intruders: By pinging a network regularly, security
+changes to the network over time. - Detecting Intruders: By pinging a network regularly, security

 professionals can detect unauthorized access to the network.
 For